jacob-dietle/SAMS-License/Source Available Commercial Safe License (SACS) version 1.0 .md

 END OF AGREEMENT ("Agreement")

-The below section is for information and licensing related to the SAMS License itself, solely.
+The below section is for information and licensing related to the SACS License itself, solely.
 It should should not be interpreted to further define, inform, provide definitions, outline or otherwise make material changes to the above Agreement.
 It is demarcated by a "---"

 ---

-Source Available Modifiable Software License (SAMS) version 1.0 License.
+Source Available Commercial Safe License (SACS) version 1.0 License.

 IN NO WAY SHALL THIS SECTION BE INTERPRETED TO MAKE MATERIAL IMPACT UPON, GRANT LICENSING NOT SPECIFICALLY DEFINED IN THE ABOVE LICENSE OR OTHERWISE PERTAIN TO THE SOFTWARE (defined above as "Software").

-The text of Source Available Modifiable Software License (SAMS) version 1.0 ("SAMS License"), excluding the Software to which it applies, is made available under the following terms:
+The text of Source Available Commercial Safe License (SACS) version 1.0 ("SACS License"), excluding the Software to which it applies, is made available under the following terms:

-Permission is hereby granted, free of charge, to any person obtaining a copy of the SAMS License, to deal in the SAMS LICENSE, and solely the SAMS LICENSE, without relation to the Software it is being to license, without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the SAMS License, and to permit persons to whom the SAMS License is furnished to do so, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy of the SACS License, to deal in the SACS LICENSE, and solely the SACS LICENSE, without relation to the Software it is being to license, without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the SACS License, and to permit persons to whom the SACS License is furnished to do so, subject to the following conditions:

-THE SAMS LICENSE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SAMS LICENSE OR THE USE OR OTHER DEALINGS IN THE SAMS LICENSE.
-USAGE OF THE SAMS LICENSE DOES NOT IMPLY AN ATTORNEY CLIENT RELATIONSHIP, NOR WILL THE AUTHOR BE LIABLE FOR ANY DAMAGES RELATED TO USAGE OF THE SAMS LICENSE.
+THE SACS LICENSE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SACS LICENSE OR THE USE OR OTHER DEALINGS IN THE SACS LICENSE.
+USAGE OF THE SACS LICENSE DOES NOT IMPLY AN ATTORNEY CLIENT RELATIONSHIP, NOR WILL THE AUTHOR BE LIABLE FOR ANY DAMAGES RELATED TO USAGE OF THE SACS LICENSE.

-This permission is granted to facilitate the reuse of the licensing framework herein for other works, provided that such reuse does not imply that the Software covered by this License is licensed under the terms in which the SAMS License is made available,  or any terms other than those explicitly stated in this License.
+This permission is granted to facilitate the reuse of the licensing framework herein for other works, provided that such reuse does not imply that the Software covered by this License is licensed under the terms in which the SACS License is made available,  or any terms other than those explicitly stated in this License.

-IN NO WAY SHALL THIS SECTION BE INTERPRETED TO GRANT SAMS LICENSING TO THE SOFTWARE (defined above as "Software").
+IN NO WAY SHALL THIS SECTION BE INTERPRETED TO GRANT SACS LICENSING TO THE SOFTWARE (defined above as "Software").

 Information.